 As Project Drawdown founder and climate leader Paul Hawken said in a 2009 commencement address, “…the Earth Is Hiring.”
 Climate tech startups cannot find enough engineers, scientists, and product specialists.
 Nor can they find enough salespeople, marketers, accountants, and HR folks.
 And there are not nearly enough technicians trained to install, maintain, and operate systems ranging from solar arrays and wind farms to cell-cultured meat plants and AI scrap metal sorters.

 Terra.do is a global professional network of climate experts with a mission of getting 100 million people into climate-related jobs by 2030.
 The Stanford, CA-based company claims to have over 30,000 global climate jobs and over 1,500 employers listed on its platform and hosts online job fairs regularly.
 Terra.do also provides climate job seekers with educational programming including its flagship, 12-week bootcamp.
 Founded in 2020, Terra.do has raised over $8M from investors including Avaana Capital (featured in our Global South panel), SIG, the TELUS Pollinator Fund for Good, Precursor Ventures, BEENEXT, City Light, Hummingbird Firm, and Avesta Fund.
-Terra.do founder Anshuman Bapna will join the panel.
+Terra.do founder Anshuman Bapna joined the panel.

 Work On Climate (WoCl) is a 501(c)(3) nonprofit and online community building a workforce to solve climate change, “…equitably and justly.”
 Founded in 2020 by two former Google machine learning engineers and an accomplished product designer, Berkeley, CA-based WoCl has over 24,000 members in its Slack channel and has helped more than 1,900 people land climate jobs (as of April 2023).
 The organization has also facilitated over 2,400 mentorship sessions and 120 community events.
-Eugene Kirpichov, Co-Founder and Executive Director at WoCl, will speak on the panel.
+Eugene Kirpichov, Co-Founder and Executive Director at WoCl, spoke on the panel.

 Project Drawdown is one of the world’s leading authorities on climate change solutions.
 Its relatively new program Drawdown Labs is a “…private sector testing ground for accelerating the adoption of climate solutions quickly, safely, and equitably.”
 It mobilizes employees, corporate leaders, investors, and philanthropic funds to take effective climate action.
 The Drawdown Labs Business Consortium includes companies ranging from tech giants like Google and LinkedIn to food companies like General Mills and Sodexo.
-Jamie Beck Alexander, Founding Director of Drawdown Labs, will join the discussion.
+Jamie Beck Alexander, Founding Director of Drawdown Labs, joined the discussion.

 What will it take to draw more people into climate tech?